 Ed was now ready to prepare for teaching and facilitating the students' thinking and selection of a topic for their project.
 He used Lesson 1 to help students brainstorm possible topics.
-The students selected the broad topic of the water cycle.
+The students selected the broad topic of the effect pollution on a food chain/web.
 PLEASE SEE Burrowing Owl portfolio page 2.